Harold Gilbee Anderson: Career and journey

 In October 15, 1924, Anderson was accepted to be a missionary by the Church Missionary Society.
 On March 5, 1926 he was sent on to his mission to Western China, Meinchu.
 He began his association with the West China Union University, Chengdu in 1926 but was interrupted for a year by the 1926 Chinese Revolution, also known as the Northern Expedition.

 The hospital that Anderson was working in, was supposed to accommodate one hundred and ten patients; on one day they had seven hundred patients.
 During this time of upheaval, there was crowding in the hospital due to the number of wounded soldiers.
 This took its toll as diseases spread to the hospital's staff, and Anderson came down with influenza that later turned into typhus fever.

-Anderson and his wife sought refuge in Australia, Adelaide, during the 1926 Chinese revolution.
-This provided an opportunity in 1927 to found the CMS Youth Fellowship in South Australia.
+Anderson and his wife sought refuge in Australia, Adelaide, during the 1926 Chinese revolution; this provided an opportunity in 1927 to found the CMS Youth Fellowship in South Australia.
 Anderson returned to Chengdu.

 During Anderson's time at the hospital, two teachers from Hong Kong University became his patients after a motor-bus accident outside of Chengdu, eventually leading to cooperation between the two universities.

+In 1931 he was awarded a Research Fellowship at Lester Institute, Shanghai.

 In 1932, Anderson was approved by the executive missionary and both university authorities, Hong Kong University and West China Union University, to conduct a 6 month research fellowship at Henry Lester Institute of Medical Research in Shanghai.
 He completed a short monograph on tuberculosis in West China.

 By 1933, Anderson left China and went back to England through Australia.
 From 1934-1935, he served as an acting physician and secretary, acting as a locum for and succeeding J. H. Cook as CMS Medical Secretary at Salisbury Square, London.

 In 1935, Anderson went back to Chengdu where the executive committee approved of him joining Barely in a far east tour of CMS. and reported back on his journey.
 Anderson was later asked by CMS to relinquish his work in Chengdu to take up a role as physician to the Society on the Home staff, and as the secretary in charge of the CMS Medical Missions.

 Anderson traveled back to England in 1938 where he was appointed as a physician society, an administrator of the Church Missionary Society, and as secretary to the medical community.
 The Medical Commission's report of 1939 is a landmark in the history of CMS medical missions, and Anderson's passion was translating its recommendations from paper to practice.

 He resigned as a medical superintendent on January 21, 1959, but the resignation wasn't effective until September of that year.